 Other Helpful Terms

-- Advocate: someone who speaks up for her/himself and members of his/her identity group; e.g., a woman who lobbies for equal pay for women.
+- Advocate: someone who speaks up for themselves and members of their identity group; e.g., a woman who lobbies for equal pay for women.
 Advocates acknowledge responsibility as citizens to shape public policy to address intentional or unintentional harm to minorities and the oppressed, whether caused by action or inaction.

 - Ally: someone who speaks on behalf of others in need or distress until they are empowered to speak for themselves.